lanl-ansi/PowerModels.jl/README.md

 ## License

 This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.

+## Citing PowerModels

+If you find PowerModels useful in your work, we kindly request that you cite the following preprint [arxiv](https://arxiv.org/abs/1711.01728):

+    @article{Coffrin2017,
+    author = {Carleton Coffrin and Russell Bent and Kaarthik Sundar and Yeesian Ng and Miles Lubin}, title = {PowerModels.jl: An Open-Source Framework for Exploring Power Flow Formulations}, year = {2017},
+    Eprint = {arXiv:1711.01728},
+    }